RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 One of the great things about Python is that all of the basic data types are objects.
 Integers are objects, floating point numbers are objects, lists are objects, everything.
 In Java that is not the case.
-In Java some of the most basic data types like integers and floating point numbers are not objects.
+In Java, some of the most basic data types like integers and floating point numbers are not objects.
 The benefit of having these primitive data types be non-objects is that operations on the primitives are fast.
 The